Dr Christina Lupton

 BA (Curtin), MA (Sussex), PhD (Rutgers) - Associate Professor (Reader)

-Eighteenth-Century literature in the context of media history, theories of the novel, it-narratives and material cultural studies.
-My first monograph is on the subject of self-consciousness and media awareness in mid-eighteenth-century England, and looks at novels, poetry, graffiti, and sermons from the period.
-I have also written on "it-narratives" in the eighteenth and nineteenth centuries, and on German and American literature.
-Before coming to Warwick, I taught at the University of British Columbia and the University of Michigan.
-My current project, funded by the Humbold Foundation, is called "Reading Systems," and it takes its cues from Habermas, Luhmann, and Latour in focusing in new ways on eighteenth-century reading practices.
-I am interested in the intersection of Enlightenment philosophy and literary practice and, more generally, in the ways literary texts from all periods engage with their material and institutional contexts.
+Christina works on eighteenth-century literature in the context of media history, theories of the novel, it-narratives and material cultural studies.
+Her first monograph is on the subject of self-consciousness and media awareness in mid-eighteenth-century England, and looks at the way novels, poetry, graffiti, and sermons from the period draw attention to their own properties as surfaces.
+She has also written on "it-narratives" in the eighteenth and nineteenth centuries, and on German and American literature.
+Before coming to Warwick, she taught at the University of British Columbia and the University of Michigan.
+Her current project, "Reading Systems," has been funded by the Humboldt Foundation and takes its cues from Habermas, Luhmann, and Latour in focusing on the material effects of eighteenth-century reading practices.
+Christina is happy to supervise projects working at the intersection of Enlightenment philosophy and literary practice and interested more generally in the ways literary texts from all periods engage with their material and institutional contexts.

 "Latour and the Eighteenth Century" a special issue of The Eighteenth Century: Theory and Interpretation.
 Co-edited with Sean Silver.
 Forthcoming 2015.